-Not everything that flies is a bird, and as more people experiment with drones for recreational and personal use, these unusual vehicles will have more of an impact on birds.
+Not everything that flies is a bird, and as more people experiment with drones for professional, recreational and personal use, these unusual vehicles will have more of an impact on birds.
 Will that impact be negative or positive?

 Drones – unmanned aerial vehicles (UAVs) or unmanned aircraft systems (UASs) – are remote operated aircraft that often carry sophisticated electronics, including monitoring tools, GPS and cameras.